markschl/seqtool/doc/ranges.md

 **Note**: There is a problem with ranges starting with a negative number being interpreted as command line arguments.
-However, insertion of a space before the minus sign like this will work.
+However, insertion of a space before the minus sign will work.

 #### Empty ranges